 Do not place discarded weeds in a compost pile because the seeds sprout in the decomposing material.

 Apply baking soda at the base of the sticker burr plant.
 The sodium in the baking soda draws moisture out of the plant and dehydrates it.
-Apply the baking soda at least once a week until the plant dies.
+Use the baking soda on the sticker burr at least once a week until the plant dies.